iNavFlight/inav-configurator/README.md

 1. Select **Terrain** as the target — the map switches to a 1°×1° degree grid overlay
 2. Pick the **Elevation Source** (Copernicus GLO-30 by default)
-3. Draw a rectangle over your flying area — the status shows which `.DAT` files will be generated and the estimated size
+3. Draw a rectangle over your flying area — the status shows which `.TER` files will be generated and the estimated size
 4. Link your FC's SD card folder (or use Export as ZIP)
-5. Click **Sync to SD Card** — elevation data is downloaded, converted to `.DAT` format, and written directly to the SD card
+5. Click **Sync to SD Card** — elevation data is downloaded, converted to `.TER` format, and written directly to the SD card
 6. Enable terrain in INAV CLI: `set terrain_enabled = ON` then `save`

 #### Copernicus data attribution